Outbound sales: definition, process and strategies

 For B2B outbound sales, this is where cadences come in.
 A sales cadence is a series of scheduled touchpoints with the objective of sparking and maintaining a relationship with prospects.
 The end goal for the SDRs is to get that meeting booked in. ✅

 If you get your sales cadence right, it can even help to shorten the sales cycle.
-But sometimes, avoiding a longer cycle is harder, particularly when matters are out of an SDR’s hands.
+But sometimes, avoiding a longer cycle is more arduous, mainly when matters are out of an SDR’s hands.

 Why should you do B2B outbound sales?